 The success of any group effort will always come down to team alignment in the end.
-Whether it is a company, a sports team or some other form of group, the outcome will always depend on how well the individuals who make up the group function when they are working together.
+Whether it is a company, a sports team, or some other form of group, the outcome will always depend on how well the individuals who make up the group function when working together.

-How well these individuals work together is a result of how they understand the nature and purpose of the team, and how they view the roles of each individual within the team.
-This individual team alignment represents how well each individual’s understanding of the team environment empowers them to act effectively in advancing the team’s goals.
+How well these individuals work together results from how they understand the team’s nature and purpose.
+At the same time, it comes down to how they view each individual’s roles within the team.
+This individual team alignment represents how well each individual’s understanding of the team environment empowers them to act effectively in advancing the team’s common goals.

-The utterly essential element for team alignment is constant communication, between supervisors and team members and between team members themselves.
-However, there are 3 key teamwork elements that can also help to build team cohesion and alignment.
-Working toward common goals helps to develop these three traits in employees, which will instill a strong culture of teamwork within any organization and help to ensure that teamwork is always maximized for every project.
+The utterly essential element for team alignment is constant communication.
+And this means communication not only between supervisors and team members but also between team members themselves.
+However, there are three key teamwork elements that can also help to build team cohesion and alignment.
+Working toward common goals helps to develop these three traits in employees.
+Then, this instills a strong culture of teamwork within any organization and helps to ensure that teamwork is maximized for every project.

 Going Above and Beyond for the Team

-When employees give even more than what is expected toward the achievement of a shared goal, they help to create a sense of unity that breaks down the individual viewpoint and promotes a sense of shared purpose.
+When employees give even more than what is expected toward achieving a shared goal, they help create a sense of unity that breaks down the individual viewpoint and promotes a sense of shared purpose.

-Workers who are only able to view each task from their own perspective will only do what is necessary to satisfy their personal assignment.
-On the other hand, workers who understand how their assignment fits into the greater team goal will be able to deliver work that complements and enhances the work of their teammates, without even needing to be told to do so.
+Workers who can only view each task from their own perspective will only do what is necessary to satisfy their personal assignment.
+On the other hand, workers who understand how their assignment fits into the greater team goal will be able to deliver work that complements and enhances the work of their teammates without even needing to be told to do so.

 Trusting Each Other

 Another significant element of team alignment is trust between team members.